TalThrowaway591/guardz-app/README.md

 first thought is by IP, but I can't send the IP address from the client since a malicious actor can spoof it(?)

-TODO
+## TODO

-add a color pallete constants
+- add a color pallete constants
+- style better
+- add functionallity to remove entries
+- work on inter-environment logic better (dev vs prod env variable handling, logic changes between envs)